Children and Divorce: The Role Of Having Both Parents Nearby, and Involved.

-However, in a 2003 study published in the Journal of Family Psychology, researchers looked at the affect of relocation, as reported by college students who had experienced a divorce.
+However, in a 2003 study published in the Journal of Family Psychology, researchers looked at the effect of relocation, as reported by college students who had experienced a divorce.

-Researchers found eleven variables that demonstrated significant effects for college students.
+Researchers found eleven variables that demonstrated significant effects on college students.
 For children whose parent’s relocated more than an hour away, they were disadvantaged on the following variables:

 • Less financial support for college expenses.